wolfbiter/kane-quneo-mixxx/README.md

 + These are indicated by (Group, Control), and further details of them can be found [here](http://www.mixxx.org/wiki/doku.php/mixxxcontrols).
 #### DJ Mode (13)
++ The core functionality mode, it is assumed that the QuNeo is in this mode when turning on Mixxx.
 ![QuNeo Diagram](https://raw.github.com/wolfbiter/quneo-mixxx/master/quneo-mixxx-controls.png)

 #####1) Horizontal Sliders